NERVOUS SYSTEM REGULATION

 300

-Leah just got into a minor argument with her partner, but suddenly she's feeling like she wants to run away.
-What phrases or words could she repeat to herself to help her feel more safe and less scared?
+Leah just got into a minor argument with her partner, but suddenly she's feeling a strong urge to run away.
+What phrases or words could she repeat to herself to feel more safe and less scared?

 "I am not in danger.
 I am simply triggered."